nkinnan/esphome-pace-bms/README.md

 # What ESPs and RPs (and others) are Supported?

 Both ESP8266 and ESP32 are supported, though an ESP32 class device is recommended.
 The RP2040 (Raspberry Pi Pico W) should also work but I haven't tested it.
-Other SOCs supported by ESPHome (they keep expanding) may work but are untested.
+Other SOCs supported by ESPHome (they keep expanding support) may work also.
+Contact me ([file an issue](https://github.com/nkinnan/esphome-pace-bms/issues)) if you try one, just to let me know.

 Any board which gives you access to a hardware UART (both RX and TX) is fine.
 Software UART on GPIO pins is *not recommended* and will likely result in dropped or corrupted messages.